The Many Hats Worn By An Inbound Marketing Consultant

 Schedule an online meeting with a consultant

-Download something of value in exchange for basic contact information (lead magnet)
+Download something of value (lead magnet) in exchange for your contact information

 Download an un-gated digital asset like a solution brochure

 Fill in a traditional "Contact Us" type form

 Evaluate the Appropriate Technologies

 There are a wide range of technology options for websites, web forms, landing pages and nurture email campaigns.
 Some are reasonably priced and do not represent a significant cost for most small and mid size businesses.